 What is Cornice in architecture?

-In architecture, a cornice is a decorative element that is typically found between walls and a roof or ceiling.
-It is used as a decorative molding as well as a protecting agent (when it is projected out of the building).
+In architecture, a cornice is a decorative, molded, and horizontal element that is typically found between walls and a roof or ceiling.
+When projected out of the building, it serves as a crown, decorative molding, and protective agent.
 Cornice can be constructed on the interior and exterior walls.
 It is also found in many furniture pieces as a crown and highlighting element, mainly over a door, window, or above kitchen cabinets and bookcases.
 Cornices are used in residential and commercial buildings’ exteriors and interiors to serve an aesthetic as well as a functional purpose.
 Cornices can be referred to as crown molding and eaves, but they serve a slightly different function from crown molding.

 History of Cornice

 A cornice is not a new architectural element; it can be found in ancient Greek and Roman architecture.
-In Roman and Greek architecture, the top element that was present in the entablature was the cornice.
+In Roman and Greek architecture, the topmost element that was present in the entablature, positioned above the frieze and the architrave, was the cornice.
 You can see it in the sketches below.
 Both are famous orders from Greek and Roman architecture, and in almost every order, they are found at the top.

 The basic function or use of the cornices was to direct rainwater from the sides of the building, but soon it became a highly decorative architectural element and was used in various types of buildings.